-- 1. Title of the Project: Design and commercialization of an indigenous lever-operated orthotic knee - 2.
-Date of Start of the Project: Feb 01, 2020 - 3.
+- 1. Title of the Project: Design and commercialization of an indigenous lever-operated orthotic knee. - 2.
+Date of Start of the Project: Feb 01, 2020. - 3.
 Aims and Objectives: To develop a functional and affordable alternative to the orthotic drop-lock knee joint used in a Knee-Ankle-Foot Orthosis (KAFO) incorporating user-centric design.
-The device should be functionally superior to the existing drop-lock knee, while being more suitable and affordable than imported alternatives to the drop-lock. - 4.
-Significant achievements (not more than 500 words to include List of patents, publications, prototype, deployment etc):
+The device should be functionally superior to the existing drop-lock knee, while being more suitable and affordable than imported alternatives to the drop-lock. - Significant achievements (not more than 500 words to include List of patents, publications, prototype, deployment etc):

-Individuals with weak quadriceps and low residual muscular strength (for instance, with postpolio syndrome) need to be given a KAFO to enable them to walk without falling.
-A gravityoperated drop-lock type knee joint is used in the majority of the KAFOs prescribed for such individuals.
+Individuals with weak quadriceps and low residual muscular strength (for instance, with post-polio syndrome) need to be given a KAFO to enable them to walk without falling.
+A gravity-operated drop-lock type knee joint is used in the majority of the KAFOs prescribed for such individuals.
 To sit down, the user needs to slide the drop lock on either side upwards.
 The lock is awkward to operate, may get stuck in clothing causing unreliable locking, and is extremely difficult to use for bilateral KAFO users, but is widely used as it is the only indigenous low-cost option [1].

 A new design with a lever-operated system was developed and garnered a lot of interest from potential users.
 In the course of this project, multiple iterations of the design were explored with feedback from short-term user testing to ensure a finalized user-centric design (shown in Figure 1).
 Improvements from the first version include reduced mediolateral play and anterioposterior play, as well as prevention of accidental unlocking while walking.
 The latest version uses a different cabling system for actuation instead of the cable-lever combination originally used.
-Two sets with the new design have been fitted and have received positive feedback.
-Five more sets are being prototyped for long-term user testing with users identified by Mobility India.
-Version 1 is covered by two Indian Design Registrations - No. 290751 and 290752.
-We will be looking at patentability of the finalized designs in the coming months.
-The joint has successfully passed the static loading test and fatigue testing capabilities are available in-house for testing the finalized design.
-After some months of successful long-term user testing, the design will be licensed for commercialization.